Sylvia Rivera

 Sylvia Rivera (July 2, 1951 – February 19, 2002) was an American gay liberation and transgender rights activist who was also a noted community worker in New York.
-Rivera, who identified as a drag queen in her youth and later as a trans woman, participated in demonstrations with the Gay Liberation Front.
+Rivera, who identified as a drag queen for most of her life and later as a transgender person, participated in demonstrations with the Gay Liberation Front.

 With close friend Marsha P. Johnson, Rivera co-founded the Street Transvestite Action Revolutionaries (STAR), a group dedicated to helping homeless young drag queens, gay youth, and trans women.

 Early life

 Rivera was born and raised in New York City and lived most of her life in or near the city; she was born to a Puerto Rican father and a Venezuelan mother.
-She was abandoned by her birth father José Rivera early in life and became an orphan after her mother died by suicide when Rivera was three years old.
+She was abandoned by her birth father José Rivera early in life, and became an orphan after her mother died by suicide when Rivera was three years old.
 Rivera was then raised by her Venezuelan grandmother, who disapproved of Rivera's effeminate behavior, particularly after Rivera began to wear makeup in fourth grade.

-As a result, in 1962 Rivera left home at ten years old and began living on the streets of New York.
+As a result, in 1962, Rivera left home at ten years old and began living on the streets of New York.
 Like many other homeless youth in the community, she engaged in survival sex as a child prostitute.
 She was taken in by the local drag queens, including Marsha P. Johnson, who became Rivera's best friend and protector.
-In this loose knit community of drag queens and street hustlers "who hung out on 42nd Street", Sylvia was christened with her new name by "an old butch dyke and an old queen (the godfather and godmother of 42nd)" who chose the name for her.
+In this tight knit community of drag queens and street hustlers "who hung out on 42nd Street", she was christened with her new name by "an old butch dyke and an old queen (the godfather and godmother of 42nd)" who chose the name for her.

-Early activism: youth - 1973
+Early activism

 Rivera's activism began in 1970 after she participated in actions with the Gay Liberation Front's Drag Queen Caucus and later joined the Gay Activists Alliance at 18 years old, where she fought for not only the rights of gay people but also for the inclusion of drag queens like herself in the movement.
 Rivera sometimes exaggerated her importance, purporting to have been active during the civil rights movement, the movement against the Vietnam war, second-wave feminist movements, as well as Puerto Rican and African American youth activism, particularly with the Young Lords and the Black Panthers but she could not prove her claims.

-Rivera's older friend Marsha P. Johnson had been Rivera's protector and friend since Rivera arrived in the city, and the two were close friends from 1961 through 1973.
+Rivera's older friend Marsha P. Johnson had been Rivera's protector and friend since Rivera arrived in the city, and the two were close friends from 1963 through 1973.
 In 1970, Rivera and Johnson co-founded Street Transvestite Action Revolutionaries (STAR).
 STAR offered services and advocacy for homeless queer youth, and fought for the Sexual Orientation Non-Discrimination Act in New York.
 SONDA prohibits discrimination on the basis of sexual orientation in employment, housing, public accommodations, education, credit, and the exercise of civil rights.